 And if the student decides to get a taste of both, then the student can choose to start a business organizing events, managing a venue, doing projects with children, etc.

 The student likes to investigate, to read, to discover new things and to give an opinion on those things.
-The student really likes appreciates the interdisciplinarity of the program because it allows for an understanding of the world from different perspectives and with different connections.
+The student really appreciates the interdisciplinarity of the program because it allows for an understanding of the world from different perspectives and with different connections.

-And so the student completes all the tasks in the study program, does extra research, chooses a favourite Master's and goes on to complete a PhD.
+And so the student completes all the tasks in the study program, does extra research, chooses a favorite Master's and goes on to complete a PhD.
 In the end, the student wants to do research, work in a university abroad or in Germany, work in several research projects, and in the end the student might even have the interest to become a professor and publish books with the results of their experienced research...

 The student doesn't know exactly what to do in the future but is really interested in the fact that the study program foresees a semester abroad and that a considerable part of the other students come from all over the world.

 This student likes learning about different cultures and hearing about different experiences.
-The chosen specialization and project can be anyone because they all allow for the student to work in an intercultural context, which is exactly what the stuent is looking for.
+The chosen specialization and project can be anything because they all allow for the student to work in an intercultural context, which is exactly what the student is looking for.
 Either in a non-governmental organization, in an international company, in politics, none of that matters, just as long as the student is in constant contact with different input and culturally diverse colleagues.